RobuckUS/APP7-S2/README.md

 ## Abreviation

-Some abbreviation are used in the filename.
+Some abbreviations are used in filename.

 - **BG**: Background
 - **FG**: Foreground